 Our hosts, a group of Berbers played music and danced in the tent space that was provided for us.
-We had some of the most delicious couscous and saw the most beautiful night sky!
+We had some of the most delicious couscouses and saw the most beautiful night sky!

 1. Visit the Bazaars

 Bazaars are an enclosed marketplace that houses various vendors and merchants.
-The range in products is endless.
+The range of products is endless.
 From daily necessities to delicate crafts, there is a lot to see.

 I absolutely loved the buzzing of the place.
-The flows of people walking around admiring others’ handiwork, the loads of bargaining between buyers and sellers and the beautiful colors of the merchandise form an animated and lively atmosphere.
+The flows of people walking around admiring others’ handiwork, loads of bargaining between buyers and sellers and the beautiful colors of the merchandise form an animated and lively atmosphere.

 Needless to say, bazaars are a key element in Morocco culture.
 And Morocco really does them well.
 That is why this is #1 on my Morocco to do list.

 For 6 days including ground transportation in and between cities, accommodation at beautiful riads (mini palaces) with half board (breakfast and dinner), excursion in the desert (camel, tents, and entertainment) and transfers to airport, we each paid €200.
 Considering the amount of traveling, we definitely got a bargain deal!

-The rest of the money I spent were in bazaars.
+The rest of the money I spent was in bazaars.
 I couldn’t resist the temptation of buying souvenirs!